The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The circuitry on the junction board ties together the negative side of the LV supplies to the respective HV bias potential on both $P$- and $N$-sides with an adjustable offset voltage \vsep\ (section \ref{sec:C3_APVDAQ}).
 This scheme implies that the front-end low voltages and thus also the output of the readout chips are not at ground level.
 The FADC boards provide electrical isolation of the chip signals to the ADC.

-The outer walls of the CDC are located about $1$~m in the backward direction and $1.6$~m in the forward direction from the interaction point.
+The outer walls of the CDC are located about \qty{1}{\m} in the backward direction and \qty{1.6}{\m} in the forward direction from the interaction point.
 Those regions host the \gls{DOCK} boxes of PXD and SVD.
 One box is used for \COtwo\ cooling on each side.
 For the SVD, each \gls{DOCK} box contains six junction boards and has a water cooling pipe at its bottom.
 Connectors for environmental sensors like the thermal NTC sensors, the diamond radiation sensors and optical fibers (section~\ref{sec:environment}) are mounted onto some of the \gls{DOCK} boxes.

-The \gls{DOCK}s are located in a radiation zone as well as within the magnetic field, which needs to be considered in the design.
-As the \apv\ analog output can drive the signal through up to 25~m long Cu cables, the junction boards do not require repeater functionality, which simplifies the radiation hard design.
+Since the \gls{DOCK}s are located in a moderate radiation zone (tens of krad) as well as in the magnetic field (\qty{1.5}{\tesla}), specific design considerations must be applied.
+As the \apv\ analog output can drive the signal through up to \qty{25}{\m} long Cu cables, the junction boards do not require repeater functionality, which simplifies the radiation hard design.

-Although DC/DC conversion adds some complexity and risks to the system, it has been adopted because it can protect against potentially dangerous transient over-voltages at the front-end chips, which can occur due to load drops combined with long power lines.
-Using DC/DC converters in a relatively high-radiation environment and inside a magnetic field obviously disallows the use of commercial off-the-shelf components.
-We use the FEASTMP DC/DC converter modules~\cite{Faccio:2014iya} developed by CERN for the use inside LHC experiments.
-Each Junction Board holds a set of four converters, one each for the two voltage levels ($2.5$ and $1.25\,\rm V$) on the $P$- and $N$-sides.
-In order to account for a moderate voltage drop along the hybrid cables (and \gls{origami} traces), the converters generate nominal output voltages of $2.66$ and $1.44\,\rm V$, respectively, from the input of up to $12\,\rm V$.
+Local DC/DC voltage conversion was adopted to reduce the current and the voltage drop on the long cables, thus protecting the front-end chips from potentially dangerous transient over-voltages occurring in conjunction with sudden load variations.
+It was considered that the enhanced safety was worth the additional complexity in the junction boards design.
+Although off-the-shelf commercial components operating in a radiation environment and inside a magnetic field were not available, the FEASTMP DC/DC converter modules~\cite{Faccio:2014iya}, developed by CERN for the use inside LHC experiments with tolerance up to \qty{100}{Mrad} and \qty{4}{\tesla}, meets the design requirements.

+Each Junction Board holds a set of four converters, one each for the two voltage levels (\qty{2.5}{\V} and \qty{1.25}{\V}) on the $P$- and $N$-sides.
+In order to account for a moderate voltage drop along the hybrid cables and \gls{origamiboard} traces, the converters generate nominal output voltages of \qty{2.66}{\V} and \qty{1.44}{\V}, respectively, from the input of up to \qty{12}{\V}.
 In addition to that primary set, there is a second, redundant arrangement of DC/DC converters, where each device can be individually activated instead of the primary converter.
 All analog output voltages are monitored as well as the ``Power-Good'' output of each converter, so that DC/DC converter failures can readily be diagnosed.

 \lvltwosection{Detector Module and Ladder Design} { }